chamakits/swagger-springmvc-demo/README.md

 #### swagger-static
 - Spring boot app which serves static json files to swagger-ui
 - Primarily a manual testing tool to verify how swagger-ui behaves with different json variants.

-#### swagger-ui
-- builds a webjar from swagger-ui's static content
-- sdoc.jsp is the packaged into the jar, when rendered the swagger explore field should  be pre-populated with "<your-context-path>/api-docs"

 #### swagger-multiplugin